 - ➤ PATENT-HOLDER’S ORIGINAL BRAND – Kre Alkalyn EFX was invented by Dr. Jeff Golini, the exclusive formulator of EFX Sports.
 He developed the patented manufacturing process that produces the ONLY...

-- ➤ WE MANUFACTURE OUR OWN PRODUCTS – EFX Sports is part of a very small, elite group of brands who actually make their products themselves.
-That’s why we can unquestionably guarantee Kre Alkalyn...
+- ➤ WE MANUFACTURE OUR OWN PRODUCTS – EFX Sports is part of a very small, elite group of brands who actually make their own products.
+That’s why we can unquestionably guarantee Karbolyn always...

 This supplement stands out as the only creatine capsule that has been adjusted to ensure a pH of 12-14.
 EFX Sports makes these creatine pills pH-correct to ensure that they remain stable when mixed with any liquid.
 Their concern is that any creatine with a pH of less than 7 will be less potent, and therefore less effective, when mixed with highly acidic liquids.